MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-self-service-signup-for-power-bi.md

 The exact steps for signup vary depending on your organization and what you select to start the process.
 There are many different ways to sign up for the Power BI service as an individual, and the steps in this article apply to the two most common.

 - Select a **Try free** or **Start free** button.
-Find the **Try free** type of buttons on `powerbi.microsoft.com`, in related Microsoft products, and in documentation and marketing articles.
+Find these types of buttons on `powerbi.microsoft.com`, in related Microsoft products, and in documentation and marketing articles.
 - Receive an email with a link to a Power BI dashboard, report, or app.
-You haven't previously signed in to your Power BI account.
+And, clicking the link is your first time signing in to this Power BI account.

 > [!NOTE]
 > Power BI is one of the experiences available in Microsoft Fabric.
 Microsoft Fabric is a comprehensive suite of analytics services, all in one place.
 To learn more about Fabric, see [What is Microsoft Fabric?](/fabric/get-started/microsoft-fabric-overview)